Ravindraverma1/quicksuitetrading/README.md

-pv-mariadb-1.yaml: Persistent volume for MariaDB instance 1. pv-mariadb-2.yaml: Persistent volume for MariaDB instance 2. pvc.yaml: Persistent volume claim for the MariaDB instances. configmap.yaml: Configuration for the MariaDB Galera cluster. service-headless.yaml: Headless service for the StatefulSet. statefulset.yaml: StatefulSet for deploying MariaDB instances. service-loadbalancer.yaml: LoadBalancer service for external access.
+pv-mariadb-1.yaml: Persistent volume for MariaDB instance 1. pv-mariadb-2.yaml: Persistent volume for MariaDB instance 2. pvc.yaml: Persistent volume claim for the MariaDB instances. configmap.yaml: Configuration for the MariaDB  cluster. service-headless.yaml: Headless service for the StatefulSet. statefulset.yaml: StatefulSet for deploying MariaDB instances. service-loadbalancer.yaml: LoadBalancer service for external access.

 #Conclusion
-This setup provides a highly available MariaDB Galera cluster on Kubernetes with persistent storage and external access.
+This setup provides a highly available MariaDB  cluster on Kubernetes with persistent storage and external access.
 Follow the deployment steps to set up the cluster and monitor its status to ensure it is running correctly.

-This `README.md` provides detailed instructions on how to deploy and manage your MariaDB Galera cluster on Kubernetes, including prerequisites, deployment steps, accessing the cluster, and monitoring its status.
+This `README.md` provides detailed instructions on how to deploy and manage your MariaDB  cluster on Kubernetes, including prerequisites, deployment steps, accessing the cluster, and monitoring its status.